-Main purpose of the case study is for student to maintain the concepts, fundamentals and sensitivity required as managers facing real-world international business problems.
+The main purpose of this task is for students to maintain the concepts, fundamentals and sensitivity required as managers facing real-world international business problems.
 Each student will work individually on a case and submit the report at the end of the semester.
-An overview of case studies writing techniques will be discussed later in the semester.
+An overview of case study writing techniques will be discussed later in the semester.